F-Parkar/CMPG-323-Project-2---37579193-/README.md

 # Installation
 - Clone the repository.
-- Open the folder and copy the controllers,models, project.cs and obj to your visual studios file
+- Open the folder open the EcoLogisticsAPI.sin
 - Build the solution to restore NuGet packages and compile the project.

 # Configure